bambooleafz/disk-apm-disabler/README.md

-# disk-apm-disabler

-## introduction

-- this tool helps you disable the APM(Advanced Power Management) function of your HDD

-- you can simply add it to your startup, and relief yourself from manually disabling APM in `crystal disk info`

-- currently only available on windows

 ## usage

-for example, you can disable apm function of physical drive 0, 1 and 3 using this command:
+Disable physical drive 0, 1 and 3:

 ```
 apmdisable.exe 0 1 3
 ```

-you can simply obtain the drive number from `disk management` utility provided by windows
+The physical drive number can be simply obtained from `disk management` utility of Windows

-## notice
+## Notice

+- Currently only available on Windows

-- this program works on ATA devices only; it currently might not work on some USB drives
+- Currently only available on ATA devices, i.e. it might not work on some USB drives

-- nowadays, most ATA devices `should` support for `disabling APM`, as long as it supports ATA5/6/7/8 or ACS2/3/4/5 standards
+- Your disk needs to support at least ATA5, or ACS-2 standard.
+But don't worry about that 'cause modern HDDs always support them